Zeczero/Telegram-Count-Bot/README.md

 # Telegram-Count-Bot
-Count bot / Message answerer
+A simple Count bot / Message answerer feature for your telegram bot. (it doesn't use any advanced techniques such as optimization so it might be a bit slow if the channel is active).

+You can do whatever you want with this code.